gitpamok/movie-recommendation-system/README.md

 * cosine_similarity

 ## Imprtant Note:
-Instead of the two systems implemented, generally a hybrid of the two systems in generally implemented.
+Instead of the two systems implemented here in code, generally a hybrid of the two systems used.